mynameis-the/Quantum-Proprioception/README.md

 entities.
 A full description of their status in three-dimensional space must specify their orientation as well as their position.
 Quantum Proprioception provides this extra data.
-Assuming the widespread future availability of a quantum internet and that the capabilities of a standard quantum optics bench can be shrunk to chip-size, the combination of position-plus- orientation data opens up a host of applications.
+Assuming the widespread future availability of a quantum internet and that the capabilities of a standard quantum optics bench can be shrunk to chip-size, the combination of position-plus-orientation data opens up a host of applications.

 Construction generally assembles three-dimensional components into a larger structure.
 Location data for each component is certainly useful but does not allow construction by itself.
 By contrast, position-plus-orientation data for each component enables accurate automated construction, at scales ranging from bridges and skyscrapers to flat pack furniture and Lego blocks.
-A Quantum Internet of Things with a Quantum Proprioception handshake could offer position-plus- orientation data for almost any object.
+A Quantum Internet of Things with a Quantum Proprioception handshake could offer position-plus-orientation data for almost any object.
 This increases precision and coordination between machines.
-It has implications for supply chain management, for automated manufacture, for self-driving vehicles, air traffic control, robotics and more.
+It has implications for supply chain management, automated manufacture, self-driving vehicles, air traffic control, robotics and more.

 Quantum Proprioception could also create local reference frames in otherwise closed or isolated systems, such as submarines and spacecraft.
 Defence applications include the secure transmission of